-- 19. Regulation alone may not be sufficient: operators acknowledge that the development of cross-border services is sometimes obstructed by the way in which the various track access arrangements in each member state are planned and managed.
-National control of multi-annual track access planning cycles must not be allowed to obstruct the development and nurturing of cross-border flows, especially if it is in the hands of an economically-dominant national infrastructure manager.
-Rail Net Europe, the organisation that links infrastructure managers and capacity allocation bodies across Europe, needs lacks the tools to realise its ambition of enabling fast and easy access to European rail and of improving the quality of international traffic flows. - 20.
-Border procedures can still make travel frustrating within the EU, notably where it involves journeys to, through or from non-Schengen area Member States.
-On the reasonable assumption that security and border control concerns are unlikely to disappear there is a strong case for giving additional attention to ways of making land security arrangements more effective and less intrusive, both at national frontiers as well as at vulnerable locations like major transport hubs. - 21.
+- 16. Border procedures can still make travel frustrating within the EU, notably where it involves journeys to, through or from non-Schengen area Member States.
+On the reasonable assumption that security and border control concerns are unlikely to disappear there is a strong case for giving additional attention to ways of making land security arrangements more effective and less intrusive, both at national frontiers as well as at vulnerable locations like major transport hubs. - 17.
 We have already touched on the barriers to seamless travel in paragraph 8, above.
-There may be a need for legislation to ensure provision of door-to-door journey information and ticketing that is inter-available between operators throughout the EU. - 22.
+There may be a need for legislation to ensure provision of door-to-door journey information and ticketing that is inter-available between operators throughout the EU. - 18.
 We have noted the early success there has been with the launch of the TEN-T corridors and with some of the rail freight corridors where, driven by legislative obligation, Member States and their infrastructure managers have shown that it is possible to make progress in ensuring effective cross-border collaboration in infrastructure provision.
 But success is still not guaranteed.
 There may be a case for awarding management concessions to purpose-built international ventures for each corridor on a transparent, competitive basis.
 It would create opportunities to lever new funding into providing an international network that is more competitive and fit for purpose.
-It would make good sense for the voice of end users to have an assured place in such an arrangement thereby ensuring that the concession was more likely to be operated in a way that is fit for purpose.

-- 23. The White Paper acknowledged the importance of improving service quality for persons of reduced mobility (PRMs) although it failed to address the question of how this can be financed.
+It would make good sense for the voice of end users to have an assured place in such an arrangement thereby ensuring that the concession was more likely to be operated in a way that is fit for purpose. - 19.
+The White Paper acknowledged the importance of improving service quality for persons of reduced mobility (PRMs) although it failed to address the question of how this can be financed.
 In EPF's experience, what is good for PRMs is good for passengers generally.
 It has to be accepted that a fully-accessible European transport system could take years to deliver, even if unlimited funds were made available.
 We would urge that the Commission should be encouraged to work with authorities, operators, manufacturers and representatives of the end users, including those representing disability groups, to identify and establish a legislatively-backed framework implementation timetable.
-With clear priorities and timelines recognised by all, it should be easier to plan and deliver an accessibilityfriendly European transport system. - 24.
+With clear priorities and timelines recognised by all, it should be easier to plan and deliver an accessibilityfriendly European transport system. - 20.
 In EPF's experience, user satisfaction provides the best measure of policy success and public good in the transport sector.
 We have campaigned for, and subsequently given strong support to, the European Commission's increasing use of Eurobarometer satisfaction surveys.
 These are based on polls of representative samples of transport users in every Member State.
-There should be wide acknowledgement of the ground-breaking value of these surveys and their results should be reported regularly to the European Parliament, the Council and the EESC. - 25.
-In conclusion, we urge the Transport & Tourism Committee of the European Parliament to advocate the principle of appraising all transport proposals for their benefit to the end user, whether passengers, freight forwarders or the wider community for whom a modern, attractive and affordable transport system is likely to be a key to economic growth and social cohesion.
+There should be wide acknowledgement of the ground-breaking value of these surveys and their results should be reported regularly to the European Parliament, the Council and the EESC.

+21. In conclusion, we urge the EESC to advocate the principle of testing all transport proposals for their benefit to the end user, whether passengers, freight forwarders or the wider community for whom a modern, attractive and affordable transport system is likely to be a key to economic growth and social cohesion.

-CCI.EPF.EPTRAN.20150317
+CCI.EPF.eesc.20150306

-&lt;sup>21 See, for example, http://ec.europa.eu/public\opinion/archives/ebs/ebs\422a\en.pdf
+&lt;sup>16 See, for example, http://ec.europa.eu/public\opinion/archives/ebs/ebs\422a\en.pdf